This section covers:

 - Domain is everything except where the removable discontinuities or asymptotes exist.

-- Remember that with EBA and vertical asymptotes, the graphs usually are in opposite corners; for example, if one curve is in the upper right part of the asymptotes, the other curve could be in the lower left.
-If you have two or more vertical asymptotes, the graph can look like a parabola inside the two asymptotes with outside curves on either the top or bottom (opposite the “parabola”).
+Remember that with EBA and vertical asymptotes, the graphs usually are in opposite corners; for example, if one curve is in the upper right part of the asymptotes, the other curve could be in the lower left.
+If you have two or more vertical asymptotes, the graph can look like a parabola inside the two asymptotes with outside curves on either the top or bottom.
 Or sometimes you see cubic looking curves inside the VA’s with graphs in opposite corners.
 With slant (oblique) asymptotes, the curves will slant.
-But always check points to make sure!
+And always check points to make sure you’ve graphed correctly!

 Here are more advanced examples, with a slant (oblique) asymptote and a pass-through asymptote: